pplmx/husky-rs/README.md

 - `post-commit`
 - `pre-push`

-For a full list, see the [Git documentation](https://git-scm.com/docs/githooks).
+For a complete list of supported hooks, refer to the [Git documentation](https://git-scm.com/docs/githooks).

+If you encounter any unsupported hooks, please don't hesitate to [open an issue](https://github.com/pplmx/husky-rs/issues).

 ### Configuration